Malinoski/telecon-docnet/docnet-webserver/README.md

 * Create the PyCharm web sever project, using a new environment with Python 3 interpreter (i.e.: /usr/local/Cellar/python/3.7.4/bin/python3)

-* Open the PyCharm Terminal and install the dependences:
+* Open the PyCharm Terminal and install the dependencies:

 ```
 pip install django